carfreesc/carfreesc.github.io/notes.md

 ### BL/WL/RL (Blue Loop/White Loop/Red Link)

-These three services are subsidized by Penn State and offer free, high frequency service around parts of campus and downtown.
+These three routes are subsidized by Penn State and offer free (for everybody), high frequency service around parts of campus and downtown.
+The RL is geared toward getting people from the

 ### AC  (Atherton Street Connector)

-This bus offers increasingly infrequent, but fairly direct, service back and forth on Atherton St between (roughly) Hills Plaza to the south and Colonnade to the north.
+This bus offers service back and forth on Atherton St between (roughly) Hills Plaza to the south and Colonnade to the north.
 It has connections to CATAGO! at:

 ### CC (College Avenue Connector)

 This bus offers service along College Ave from Nittany Mall to the east to (currently) Buckhout St to the west (near the new "Haus" apartment building).
 It used to run all the way to Cato Park, and one hopes that someday it will again.

+### Beaver Avenue Shuttle / College Avenue Shuttle

+These two buses are run by PSU Transportation, not CATA, but they are free for anybody to ride.
+Ignore the names, which have almost no connection to their current routes.

+The schedules for these buses are listed here.
+Unfortunately PSU has not made the necessary route and tracking data publicly available, so they are unknown to Google maps.
+It will tell you that there is no way to reach the hospital, Innovation Park, or even the Palmer Museum using transit.
+This is not true!
+Remember the PSU shuttles.

 ### N/NE (Martin St/Aaron Dr)

 These routes serve several apartment complexes in the vicinity of Aaron Drive.
 They also serve **N**orthland Center (the source of the initialism, I believe) which has some supermarket options.

-### H (Toftrees)

-The H shuttles between Toftrees and campus.

 ### V/VE (Vairo Blvd express)

 These routes serve the apartment complexes off Vairo Blvd with service to downtown.
 The express VE skips some inbound stops.)

+### H/HU (Toftrees)

+The HU shuttles between Toftrees and campus, while the H runs from downtown, through campus, through Toftrees, and out to Colonnade.
+If you are at College and Allen and trying to get to Colonnade, you may be tempted to get on the H when you see the headsign that reads "Trader Joe's".
+This is a trap -- this is an extremely slow way to get to Trader Joe's.
+Just keep waiting for the next N, V, or AC.

 ### NV (late night loop)

 This bus runs all over the place late at night when the other routes have ended (about 10 PM to 2 AM).
-The route is nuts and not a very practical way to get anywhere, but if you're drunk and trying to get home it will probably get you there, eventually, no matter where you live.
+The route is nuts and not a very practical way to get anywhere unless you really luck out with your origin and destination, but if you're drunk and trying to get home it will probably get you there, eventually, no matter where you live.
+The VN is an experimental route (Summer '24) running more or less the same gigantic loop in the opposite direction.
+It may continue.

-### R (Wauplelani)
+### R/RC/RP (Waupelani)

+These three routes cover various parts of the Waupelani Drive area and environs.

+The schedules are scientifically designed